 - Our service is confidential.
 This means that we will not disclose any personal information without the caller’s consent.

-- The only exception is when we have reasonable cause to believe that a child or other person is suffering or is likely to suffer significant harm and in such circumstances we will work within our Confidentiality Policy and procedures and encourage the caller to take steps to protect the child or person concerned.
+- The only exception is when we have reasonable cause to believe that a person is suffering or is likely to suffer significant harm and in such circumstances we will work within our Confidentiality Policy and procedures and encourage the caller to take steps to protect the person concerned.

 - We aim to answer your call as soon as possible when the advice line is open.
 However, we receive many calls and sometimes it will not be possible to get through.
 We strongly advise those who are able to send us an email instead if possible.